braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/tvos/initial_sdk_setup.md

 {% endtab %}
 {% endtabs %}

-This method would replace the `startWithApiKey:inApplication:withLaunchOptions:` initialization method from above and is called with the following parameters:
+This method would replace the `startWithApiKey:inApplication:withLaunchOptions:` initialization method and is called with the following parameters:

 - `YOUR-API-KEY`: Your application's API key is found under **Manage Settings** in the Braze dashboard.
 - `application`: The current app.